copenlu/X-MAML/README.md

 # X-MAML
-Code repository for " Zero-Shot Cross-Lingual Transfer with Meta Learning" papaer (EMNLP 2020)
+Code repository for " Zero-Shot Cross-Lingual Transfer with Meta Learning" paper (To appear in EMNLP 2020)

 Will be available soon!